Free energy principle: Overview

-The free energy principle is a mathematical principle of information physics: much like the principle of maximum entropy or the principle of least action, it is true on mathematical grounds.
-To attempt to falsify the free energy principle is a category mistake, akin to trying to falsify calculus by making empirical observations.
-(One cannot invalidate a mathematical theory in this way; instead, one would need to derive a formal contradiction from the theory.)
-In a 2018 interview, Friston explained what it entails for the free energy principle to not be subject to falsification:
+The free energy principle applies to information physics: and is true on mathematical grounds.
+To attempt to falsify the free energy principle is a category mistake, akin to trying to falsify calculus by making empirical observations. (observation cannot invalidate a mathematical theory in this way; instead, a formal contradiction would be required.)
+In a 2018 interview, Friston explained the implications:

 I think it is useful to make a fundamental distinction at this point—that we can appeal to later.

 The distinction is between a state and process theory; i.e., the difference between a normative principle that things may or may not conform to, and a process theory or hypothesis about how that principle is realized.
 Under this distinction, the free energy principle stands in stark distinction to things like predictive coding and the Bayesian brain hypothesis.
 This is because the free energy principle is what it is — a principle.
 Like Hamilton's principle of stationary action, it cannot be falsified.
 It cannot be disproven.
 In fact, there's not much you can do with it, unless you ask whether measurable systems conform to the principle.
 On the other hand, hypotheses that the brain performs some form of Bayesian inference or predictive coding are what they are—hypotheses.
 These hypotheses may or may not be supported by empirical evidence.

-There are many examples of these hypotheses being supported by empirical evidence.
+Friston reported many examples of empirical evidence for these hypotheses.

 Background

 The notion that self-organising biological systems – like a cell or brain – can be understood as minimising variational free energy is based upon Helmholtz's work on unconscious inference and subsequent treatments in psychology and machine learning.
 Variational free energy is a function of observations and a probability density over their hidden causes.
 This variational density is defined in relation to a probabilistic model that generates predicted observations from hypothesized causes.
 In this setting, free energy provides an approximation to Bayesian model evidence.
-Therefore, its minimisation can be seen as a Bayesian inference process.
-When a system actively makes observations to minimise free energy, it implicitly performs active inference and maximises the evidence for its model of the world.
+Therefore, its minimization can be seen as a Bayesian inference process.
+When a system actively makes observations to minimize free energy, it implicitly performs active inference and maximizes the evidence for its model of the world.

 However, free energy is also an upper bound on the self-information of outcomes, where the long-term average of surprise is entropy.
-This means that if a system acts to minimise free energy, it will implicitly place an upper bound on the entropy of the outcomes – or sensory states – it samples.
+This means that if a system acts to minimize free energy, it will implicitly place an upper bound on the entropy of the outcomes – or sensory states – it samples.